Agile Talent Management

 SEPTEMBER 1, 2015

 If 88 percent of C-suite executives agree that project alignment with strategy is vital to organizational success, why are only 56 percent of projects meeting strategic objectives?
 Furthermore, in a report titled “The High Cost of Low Performance,” the Project Management Institute (PMI) states 61 percent of firms acknowledge they often struggle to bridge the gap between strategy and day-to-day implementation.
-How much of this is attributable to issues with monitoring and managing cost, quality and time throughout projects and what can be done address these issues?

 The Catch-22 of Organizational Change Management